The Kilmainham Gate was designed by Francis Johnston (1760–1829) in 1812 and originally stood at the Watling St junction with Victoria...

 Kilmainham Gaol information

-If you have any desire to understand Irish history – especially the juicy bits about resistance to English rule – then a visit to this former prison is an absolute must.
+If you have any desire to understand Irish history – especially the juicy bits about resistance to English rule – then a visit to this former prison is a must.
 This threatening grey building, built between 1792 and 1795, has played a role in virtually every act of Ireland's painful path to independence.
+An excellent audiovisual introduction to the building is followed by a thought- provoking guided tour of the eerie prison, the largest unoccupied building of its kind in Europe.

 The uprisings of 1798, 1803, 1848, 1867 and 1916 ended with the leaders' confinement here.
 Robert Emmet, Thomas Francis Meagher, Charles Stewart Parnell and the 1916 Easter Rising leaders were all visitors, but it was the executions in 1916 that most deeply etched the jail's name into the Irish consciousness.
 Of the 15 executions that took place between 3 May and 12 May after the revolt, 14 were conducted here.
 As a finale, prisoners from the Civil War were held here from 1922.
 The jail closed in 1924.

-An excellent audiovisual introduction to the building is followed by a thought- provoking tour of the eerie prison, the largest unoccupied building of its kind in Europe.
 Sitting incongruously outside in the yard is the Asgard, the ship that successfully ran the British blockade to deliver arms to Nationalist forces in 1914.
 The tour finishes in the gloomy yard where the 1916 executions took place.
+Tours fill up quickly but cannot be booked in advance, so arrive first thing in the morning to avoid disappointment.